Quantifying Perovskite Solar Cell Degradation via Machine Learning from Spatially Resolved Multimodal Luminescence Time Series: Results

-A consistent interpretation emerges when considering the device physics of luminescence generation under different conditions.
-First, both EL and PL\textsubscript{oc} maps locally probe the relative (and optically modulated) radiative recombination channel at conditions of high quasi Fermi-level splitting, but differ in the mechanism of generation of excited charge carriers.
-While the carrier generation may be impacted by variations in injection dynamics, the absorption and emission profile and local recombination regions, the similar device condition factors a positive correlation with the local, implied V\textsubscript{oc}~\cite{fischer_versatile_2025}.
-In contrast, PL\textsubscript{sc} operates in the carrier extraction regime, where strong quenching of the photoluminescence indicates an effective extraction of charge carriers competing with the radiative (and non-radiative) recombination channels~\cite{campanari_reevaluation_2022,wagner_revealing_2022}.
-It therefore has the potential to provide complementary information to the PL\textsubscript{oc} and EL channels~\cite{hameiri_photoluminescence_2015,wagner_revealing_2022}.
-This is in accordance with our result showing strong model performance of EL+PL\textsubscript{sc} and PL\textsubscript{oc}+PL\textsubscript{sc}.
-As expected however, the EL+PL\textsubscript{oc} ablation under-performs the other bimodal combinations, indicating the missing complementary information from the PL\textsubscript{sc} mode.
+A consistent interpretation emerges when considering the device physics of luminescence generation under different operating conditions.
+First, both EL and PL\textsubscript{oc} maps locally probe radiative recombination under conditions of high quasi-Fermi-level splitting, although the excited carriers are generated by different mechanisms.
+In EL, carriers are electrically injected, so the measured spatial pattern can be affected by contact quality, injection non-uniformity, ion migration, and local series resistance, in addition to recombination activity~\cite{soufiani_electro-_2016,wu_anomalous_2024}.
+This may explain why EL alone provides limited standalone predictive performance in the present dataset.
+By contrast, PL\textsubscript{oc} is optically excited and probes radiative recombination close to open-circuit conditions.
+Despite the different carrier-generation mechanisms, both EL and PL\textsubscript{oc} are expected to correlate with the local implied V\textsubscript{oc}, because they reflect radiative recombination under high quasi-Fermi-level splitting~\cite{fischer_versatile_2025}.
+This similarity also explains why the EL+PL\textsubscript{oc} ablation under-performs the other bimodal combinations: although it combines two acquisition modes, it lacks the complementary extraction-regime information provided by PL\textsubscript{sc}.
+In contrast, PL\textsubscript{sc} operates in the carrier-extraction regime, where strong photoluminescence quenching indicates efficient extraction of charge carriers competing with radiative and non-radiative recombination channels~\cite{campanari_reevaluation_2022,wagner_revealing_2022}.
+It therefore provides information complementary to both PL\textsubscript{oc} and EL~\cite{hameiri_photoluminescence_2015,wagner_revealing_2022}.
+This interpretation is consistent with the strong performance of the EL+PL\textsubscript{sc} and PL\textsubscript{oc}+PL\textsubscript{sc} ablations, and suggests that PL\textsubscript{sc} supplies a particularly useful contrast for distinguishing degradation-relevant spatial changes.